 This summer, an afternoon "high tea" party is the way to entertain friends and family in your backyard.
 Host an unforgettable, unique high

-tea garden party in your own backyard!
+tea in your own backyard!

 Create an atmosphere that is your own.
 Decorations can be traditional with lots of fresh flowers and lace or contemporary with ultra-modern place settings.

 You will impress your friends by serving healthy, refreshing tea – the world's second most popular beverage – in ice-cold, tall glasses and by incorporating tea as an ingredient in the food items you prepare.
 Tea adds an interesting and unique flavor to recipes that cannot be duplicated by any other ingredient.

 "High tea is all about enjoying bursts of flavor in very small portion sizes," says Lipton corporate chef Richard Poye.
 "When it's hot outside, you should serve small amounts of food, while continuously refreshing your guests' tea cups or iced tea glasses to keep them hydrated and refreshed."